-You must operate this heater with screen in place.
+You must operate this heater with the heater screen in place.
 Keep the heater area clear and free from combustible materials, gasoline, and other flammable vapors and liquids.

-- 1. Do not place Propane/LP supply tank(s) inside any structure.
-Propane/LP supply tank(s) must be placed outdoors. - 2.
-This heater needs fresh air ventilation to run properly.
-This heater has an Oxygen Depletion Sensing (ODS) safety shut-off system.
+- Do not place Propane/LP supply tank(s) inside any structure.
+Propane/LP supply tank(s) must be placed outdoors. - This heater needs fresh air ventilation to run properly.
+This heater has an Oxygen Depletion Sensing (ODS) safety shutoff system.
 The ODS shuts down the heater if not enough fresh air is available.
-See Air for Combustion and Ventilation, pages 8 through 10.
-If heater keeps shutting off, see Troubleshooting, pages 26 through 28. - 3.
+See Air for Combustion and Ventilation, pages 7 through 9.
+If heater keeps shutting off, see Troubleshooting, pages 21 through 23. - 3.
 Keep all air openings in front and bottom of heater clear and free of debris.
-This will ensure enough air for proper combustion. - 4.
-If heater shuts off, do not relight until you provide fresh, outside air.
-If heater keeps shutting off, have it serviced. - 5.
-Do not run heater: - Where flammable liquids or vapors are used or stored. - Under dusty conditions. - 6.
-Before using furniture polish, wax, carpet cleaner, or similar products, turn heater off.
-If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture. - Always run heater with control knob at PILOT or ON locked positions.
+This will ensure enough air for proper combustion. - If heater shuts off.
+Do not relight until you provide fresh, outside air.
+If heater keeps shutting off, have it serviced.
+4. - 5.
+Do not run heater: - Where flammable liquids or vapors are used or stored. - Under dusty conditions. - Before using furniture polish, wax, carpet cleaner, or similar products, turn heater off.
+If heated, the vapors from 6. these products may create a white powder residue within burner box or on adjacent walls or furniture.

+- 7. Always run heater with control knob at Pilot or on locked positions.
 Never set control knob between locked positions.
 Poor combustion and higher levels of carbon monoxide may result. - 8.
 Do not use heater if any part has been under water.
-Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - 9.
-Turn off and unplug heater and let cool before servicing.
+Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - Turn off and unplug heater and let cool before servicing.
 Only a qualified service person should service and repair heater. - 10.
-Operating heater above elevations of 4,500 ft. could cause pilot outage. - 11.
-To prevent performance problems, do not use propane/LP fuel tank of less than 100 lb. capacity. - 12.
+Operating heater above elevations of 4,500 feet could cause pilot outage. - 11.
+To prevent performance problems, do not use propane/LP fuel tank of less than 100 lbs. capacity. - 12.
 This heater should not be installed in a bedroom or bathroom. - 13.
 Do not use this heater as a wood-burning heater.
 Use only the logs provided with the heater. - 14.
-To prevent sooting, follow the instructions in Care and Maintenance (page 24).

-- 15. Do not add extra logs or ornaments such as pine cones, vermiculite, or rock wool.
+To prevent the creation of soot, follow the instructions in Care and Maintenance (page 20). - 15.
+Do not add extra logs or ornaments such as pine cones, vermiculite, or rock wool.
 Using these added items can cause sooting.
 Do not add lava rock around base.
 Rock and debris could fall into the control area of heater.
 After servicing, always replace screen before operating heater. - 16.
 This heater is designed to be smokeless.
 If logs ever appear to smoke, turn off heater and call a qualified service person.
 Note: During initial operation, slight smoking could occur due to log curing and the heater burning manufacturing residues.